keanecodes/2023-immutable-bounty-3/README.md

 ### Overview
 This project showcases a Among Us x Amazing Race mashup game, a web application developed as part of a bounty project that required for the [Immutable Bounty #3: Building a Game](https://app.stackup.dev/bounty/immutable-bounty-3-building-a-game).
-You can take a look at the demo below:
+You can take a view the [demo on Youtube](https://youtu.be/Bgoh8b5itX4) or take a look below:

 https://github.com/keanecodes/2023-immutable-bounty-3/assets/22881005/8b842044-f415-4efa-a577-492f7c262dc8